foopod/locked-away/story/06 Something Mischevious.md

 I can tell you right now that we guessed right.
 And Elora thought it could be a neat way to show off the dress she had made in her fashion design paper.

 Haha.
 So now it's sitting in my closet.
-After took it Elora had some regrets and thought her Dad would get angry if he saw it.
+After we took it Elora had some regrets and thought her Dad would get angry if he saw it.
 Maybe I would be so lucky to have her dress on display here in my room.